johnklint81/2D_gas/README.md

 # 2D_gas
-2D gas in a box
+2D gas in a box using a Lennard-Jones potential.
+In progress - Not working!